AdamSobieski/Nifty/OVERVIEW.md

 Educational items, exercises, and activities can be "compiled" from other formats, e.g., QTI, into components in .NET assemblies.

+Topics of technical interest include educational items, exercises, and activities being able to render and display imagery, video, and 3D graphics across video-calling channels, e.g., Skype, Zoom, and WebRTC.

-Topics of technical interest include the querying and selection of educational items, exercises, and activities by adaptive instructional systems.
+Topics of technical interest include the querying and selecting of educational items, exercises, and activities by adaptive instructional systems.